cgkineo/adapt-assessmentResultsGraphic/README.md

 You *must* specify both the failed and passed images.
 If you don't want to have a different graphic for each of those assessment states, you should probably just be using the standard [Graphic component](https://github.com/adaptlearning/adapt-contrib-graphic).

 ## Limitations

-Not Adapt Authoring Tool compatible
+No known limitations.

 ----------------------------
 **Framework versions:** 5+<br>
 **Author / maintainer:**  Kineo<br>
 **Accessibility support:** Yes<br>
 **RTL support:** Yes<br>
-**Cross-platform coverage:** Chrome, Chrome for Android, Firefox (ESR + latest version), Edge, IE11, Safari 13+14 for macOS/iOS/iPadOS, Opera<br>
+**Cross-platform coverage:** Chrome, Chrome for Android, Firefox (ESR + latest version), Edge, Safari for macOS/iOS/iPadOS, Opera<br>